 Perform matrix operations including multiply, transpose, and inverse

 Perform matrix operations without writing code or working through tedious row operations by hand.
-This calculator handles addition, subtraction, multiplication, transposition, determinants, inverses, and eigenvalue computation for matrices up to a practical size limit.
+This calculator handles addition, subtraction, multiplication, scalar multiplication, matrix powers, transpose, determinant, trace, rank, inverse, reduced row echelon form, and eigenvalues for 2x2, 3x3, and 4x4 matrices.

 Initializing in your browser…